Geyuhao/DoodleJump-on-FPGA/README.md

 ---

 ## Overview
 This project replicates the game [Doodle Jump](https://en.wikipedia.org/wiki/Doodle_Jump) on a DE2-115 board.
-The game features a character, "The Doodler," navigating through platforms while avoiding obstacles and monsters.
+The game features a character, "The Doodler," navigating through Stairs while avoiding obstacles and monsters.
 Controls are mapped to keys "A" and "D" for lateral movement and "← ↑ →" for shooting.

 ---